^

 Medium priority:

-Changes since 2017 reflect the dynamic nature of MDA, requiring tailored interventions.
-Using BPPL as a global tool while taking into account regional contexts can account for variations in pathogen distribution and AMR burden.
+The changes since 2017 reflect the dynamic nature of AMR, which requires tailored interventions.
+Using the BPPL as a global tool, taking into account regional contexts, can account for variations in pathogen distribution and AMR burden.
 For example, antibiotic-resistant Mycoplasma genitalium, which is not listed, is a growing problem in some parts of the world.

 You are reporting a typo in the following text: